 Siteimprove's Unsafe Domains feature identifies and highlights external links to unsafe domains on your website.
-This article will explain what unsafe domains are, why it is crucial to eliminate them from your website, and where you can find this feature in the Quality Assurance tool.
+This article will explain what unsafe domains are, why it is crucial to eliminate them from your website, and where you can find this feature in the Quality Assurance module.

 What are unsafe domains?